The Dirac paradox in 1+1 dimensions and its realization with spin-orbit coupled nanowires: Introduction

 In this paper we investigate the Dirac paradox in 1D and address these problems.
 First, we show that, if the helicity change across the interface is accounted for by an inhomogeneous velocity profile, the paradox has no solution, in the sense that the continuity equation forbids the existence of scattering states and only allows for eigenstates that involve electron injection from both sides of the junction, which carry a vanishing current.
-If, however, the interface directly introduces spin-flip processes, the solution of the paradox is of course trivial and transmission is possible.
-We then investigate whether non-trivial solutions with proper scattering states and finite transmission exist without spin-flip processes at the interface.
+If, however, the interface directly introduces spin-rotation processes, the solution of the paradox is of course trivial and transmission is possible.
+We then investigate whether non-trivial solutions with proper scattering states and finite transmission exist without a spin-active interface.
 To this purpose, we propose an extended model involving both massless and massive Dirac modes.
 We show that, despite carrying no current for energies within their gap, the massive modes play a crucial role in inhomogeneous problems like the Dirac paradox.
-Indeed scattering states describing a transmission from a spin-$\uparrow$ incoming massless mode to a spin-$\downarrow$ outgoing massless mode do exist, due to the interface coupling between massless and massive modes.
+In particular, as will be discussed in details, scattering states describing a transmission from a spin-$\uparrow$ incoming massless mode to a spin-$\downarrow$ outgoing massless mode do exist, due to the interface coupling between massless and massive modes.
 Moreover, the resulting transmission coefficient is finite and tuneable.

 We then discuss the possible realization of such extended model.
 While massless Dirac helical states have been proven to exist at the edges of quantum spin Hall systems\cite{bernevig_science_2006,zhang_2008,molenkamp-zhang,knez_2011,knez_2015}, this implementation is not optimal for the Dirac paradox in 1D.
 Indeed, since these states flow at the boundaries of a 2D quantum well, an heterojunction between two such wells with opposite edge helicity would exhibit a linear interface, whereto electrons could leak, like in the case of heterojunctions between two 3D Topological insulators mentioned above.
 However, a truly 1D implementation of helical states has been realized with spin-orbit coupled nanowires (NWs) exposed to a magnetic field\cite{depicciotto_2010,kouwenhoven_nanolett_2013,kouwenhoven_natcom_2017,kouwenhoven_2012,liu_2012,heiblum_2012,xu_2012,defranceschi_2014,marcus_2016,marcus_science_2016,kouwenhoven_2018}, in the regime of spin-orbit energy much larger than the Zeeman energy\cite{streda,vonoppen_2010,dassarma_2010,loss_PRB_2011,lutchyn_2012,loss_PRB_2017}.